 - The objective function is of the form c^Tx+ 1/2 x^TQx where Q is positive semi-definite for minimization problems and negative semi-definite for maximization problems.
 If this is not the case the optimization algorithms may converge to a local optimum or may not converge at all.
 Note that only the upper or lower triangular part of the Q matrix is specified. - 2.
 All Q matrices in the constraints must be positive semi-definite.
 Note that only the upper or lower triangular part of the Q matrix is specified for constraints as well. - 3.
-The row and column indices are from 0 to nrow-1 and 0 to ncol-1 respectively. - 4.
-The row and column indices are from 0 to nrow-1 and 0 to ncol-1 respectively. - 5.
+If indices are specified, both row and column indices are from 0 to rows-1 and 0 to cols-1 respectively. - 4.
 Semi-continuous lower bounds are taken from the dlim array.
 If this is None then they are given a default value of 1.0.
 If a semi-continuous variable has a positive lower bound then this will be used as the semi-continuous lower bound and the lower bound on the variable will be set to zero.